djui/sparkey/README.md

 Sparkey is a simple constant key/value storage library.
 It is mostly suited for read heavy systems with infrequent large bulk inserts.
-It includes both a C library for working with sparkey index and log files (`libsparkey`), and a command line utility for getting info about and reading values from a sparkey index/log (`sparkey`).
+It includes both a C library for working with sparkfdfdsey index and log files (`libsparkey`), and a command line utility for getting info about and reading values from a sparkey index/log (`sparkey`).